ervinne13/arb_expense_manager/README.md

 sudo apt-get install docker-compose-plugin
 ```

+The commands `composer install`, `npm i`, and `php artisan key:generate` are all automatically executed upon docker compose.

 Then you can just access the application via the `NGINX_ALIAS` you set in the browser.

 ## More Information